 4) Work with all children to develop positive ways to express/cope with their frustration or anger (e.g.saying how they feel, walking away, exercising, doing something they enjoy).

 Thanks for visiting educationandbehavior.com, a free resource for parent/caregivers, educators, and counselors.
-Browse our topics/categories from the navigation bar above.
+Browse our topics/categories from the menu button at the top left of the page!
 Receive Our Updates on Facebook!

 Recommended Book: Positive Parenting: An Essential Guide